-- · Study the entire Operator's Manual carefully. - Study the operating manuals for other add-on equipment, if fitted. - · Use the crane only after having done so. - Follow the directions for use, operation and maintenance of the crane and add on equipment exactly. - Store the Technical Data and manuals from the Installer, together with this Operator's manual.
+- · Study the entire Operator's Manual carefully. - Study the operating manuals for other interchangeable equipment and/or optional crane component, if fitted. - · Use the crane only after having done so. - Follow the directions for use, operation and maintenance of the crane, interchangeable equipment and/or optional crane component exactly. - Store the Technical Data and manuals from the Installer, together with this Operator's manual.